 Tips for Being a Good Judge

 I’ve had a lot of experience with pageants.
 I’ve served as a judge and a coordinator.
-I've been a pageant mom too.
-My grandchildren and my niece have been active in beauty pageants as well and I’ve helped coach and prepare them.
+I've been a pageant mom, too.
+My grandchildren and my niece have been active in beauty pageants as well, and I’ve helped coach and prepare them.
 I’ve been in the audience, so I’ve done my share of “seat judging.”
 I've been involved in many types of pageants: glitz, natural, charity, scholarship, face, semi-glitz, and low-glitz.
-I’ve also had a hand in choosing and designing outfits and stoning winning dresses.
+I’ve also had a hand in choosing and designing outfits and stoning (adding rhinestones to) winning dresses.

 Early on, I learned the importance of how to judge a pageant fairly.
 If you’ve been asked to judge, consider these tips.

 How Important Are the Judges?

 First of all, you need to realize how important your job is as judge.
 Even small pageants should be taken seriously.
 The event might not seem like a big deal to you, but I assure you that it is, indeed, a big deal for most of the contestants and their parents.
 These people put a lot of time, money, and practice into competing, and they expect to be judged fairly.
 In view of the circumstances, they deserve to be judged fairly.

 Of course, no matter how fairly the competition is judged, there will be some hurt feelings and some disappointed contestants.
 There’s no way around this, as everyone can’t win the crown.
 Just do the best job you can possibly do in your capacity as judge.

 Stick to the Judging Criteria!